TangZhengxu/TangZhengxu_web.github.io/index.md

 <img src="/images/WechatIMG1166.jpg" class="floatpic" width="360" height="480">

 Hi!
-This is **Zhengxu Tang (唐正旭)**.
+My name is **Zhengxu Tang (唐正旭)**.

-I am a senior student double majoring in **Mathematics Science** & **Computer Science** at University of Michigan.
-Currently, I'm working as a research assistant in the **Bio-Medical Lab**, advised by [Dr. Liyue Shen](https://liyueshen.engin.umich.edu/).
-Previously, I work as a research assistant in the **Li Lab**, advised by [Dr. Jinxing Li](https://www.labli.net/).
+I am currently a senior at the University of Michigan, pursuing a double major in **Mathematical Sciences - Operations Research and Modeling** and **Computer Science**.
+At present, I'm engaged as a research assistant in the **Bio-Medical Lab**, under the guidance of [Dr. Liyue Shen](https://liyueshen.engin.umich.edu/).
+Previously, I worked in the **Li Lab**, mentored by [Dr. Jinxing Li](https://www.labli.net/).

-I am interested in brain-computer interface, electrophysiological sensing and bio-electronic researches.
+My research interests lie in the brain-computer interface, electrophysiological sensing, and bio-electronic research.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - **tangzx@umich.edu**
+Should you share similar interests or consider potential collaboration, please feel free to reach out to me at **tangzx@umich.edu**.
+I'd love to engage in discussions and explore opportunities for collaboration.

 <br>

 ## Academic Background

-- **Sep 2022 - June 2025:** University of Michigan
+- **Sep 2022 - current:** University of Michigan
+- **Sep 2023 - Current:** University of Michigan Bio-Medical Lab (Research Assistant)
 - **Sep 2020 - June 2022:** Michigan State University
-- **June 2022 - Nov 2022:** Cambridge University (Intern)
+- **June 2020 - Aug 2023:** Michigan State University Li lab (Research Assistant)
-- Expect to apply for a one-year Mphil program and graduate in 2025.
-Looking for PhD position after that.

 <br>